thoemmi/BlogMLToMarkdown/README.md

 BlogMLToMarkdown
 ================

-A c# command line tool for transforming a Blog ML document to markdown documents for Jekyll.
+A C# command line tool for transforming a Blog ML document to markdown documents for Jekyll or Pretzel.
 It uses pandoc for transforming HTML into Markdown.

-It's not perfect but you will get a good looking markdown document with few issues (specially for code snippets).
-This tool does not export comments.
+It's a customized version of [BlogMLToMarkdown](https://github.com/pcibraro/BlogMLToMarkdown), but with changes very specific to my requirements:
+For each blog post in BlogML.xml, it tries to download images, attachments etc from the original site and updates the links.

+Comments are written to ```disqus.wxr``` to be imported in Disqus.